Caribou County, Idaho: Politics

-Like all of archconservative Mormon southeastern Idaho, Caribou County has been overwhelmingly Republican since the middle 1960s.
+Similar to Boise County, Caribou County is a reliable state bellwether, having voted for Idaho's statewide winner in every presidential election since its creation in 1919.
+Like all of archconservative LDS southeastern Idaho, Caribou County has been overwhelmingly Republican since the middle 1960s.
 The last Democrat to carry the county was Lyndon B. Johnson in 1964.
 In fact, in no presidential election subsequent to that landslide has any Democratic nominee cracked one-third of the county's vote.